Ethical and Policy Factors in Care Coordination

 Slide 2:

-Factors of Health Policy in Care Coordination
+Health Policy Factors in Care Coordination

 Slide 3:

-Governmental Policies Affecting ANA
+Government Policies Affecting ANA

 Slide 4: